youngGee704/sui-autoforge/README.md

 # sui-autoforge
-An AI-powered Auto Smart Contract Builder on Sui
+An AI-powered Smart Contract Builder and deployer on Sui